 The problem, of course, is that correlation does not mean causation and, as the samples from the website reflect, statistics can be made to say whatever we want them to say.
 The old adage, “there are lies, damned lies and statistics,” comes to mind.

->

-> The truth of things, which all experienced family law attorneys in Minnesota know, is that divorce and the issues that can be associated with the process are deeply personal and emotion-filled.
+The truth of things, which all experienced divorce attorneys in st. paul, Minnesota know, is that divorce and the issues that can be associated with the process are deeply personal and emotion-filled.
 And to obtain the best possible outcomes for all the parties involved, the human elements have to be acknowledged, honored and addressed.

->

-> That’s the way to ensure that everyone can move forward with their lives with the greatest sense of stability possible.
+That’s the way to ensure that everyone can move forward with their lives with the greatest sense of stability possible.

 Source: The Huffington Post, “When People Drink More Whole Milk, More People In Texas Get Divorced,” Taryn Hillin, May 13, 2014